Frequently Asked Questions

 What do you mean by trails?

 The word “trail” can have different meanings to different people.
-The trails that will make up the UTN will be paved active transportation facilities that are separated from roadways.
+The trails that will make up the Utah Trail Network will be paved active transportation facilities that are separated from roadways.
 In a few instances on-street facilities may be used to fill a gap temporarily, but the goal will be a fully separated facility, including at intersections or roadway crossings.
 This funding will not be used for single track trails, or anything that is dirt or gravel.
 Visit the Process page for more information.

 If there is an idea for a trail that would see recreational activity on it as well as transportation activity can it still be considered?